plutoxqqq/Xyrex.lol/README.md

 # Xyrex.lol

 **Xyrex.lol** is an executor hub that displays details about different executors - including pricing, official websites, features, and relevant information.
-It aims to help users compare options and discover trustworthy details about your favorite executors.
+It aims to help users compare options and discover trustworthy details about your favorite executors!

 > https://xyrex.lol